Skip to main content

 How to Deal with Guilt-Inducers

-Dealing with guilt-inducers calls for tact as in most cases these are your loved ones or important people in your life.
-Some suggestions are as under (Burns, 1999; Dyer, 1995; Gilbert, 2001):
+Dealing with guilt-inducers calls for tact, as they are often your loved ones or other important people in your life.
+Some suggestions are as follows (Burns, 1999; Dyer, 1995; Gilbert, 2001):

-• You allow yourself to be manipulated into feeling guilty by others only if they know that you are vulnerable.
+• You allow others to manipulate you into feeling guilty only if they know you are vulnerable.
 You can choose not to be vulnerable.
-Ask yourself, “Does this person know that I crave approval and they are using this to manipulate me?”
+Ask yourself, “Does this person know that I crave approval, and they are using this to manipulate me?”

 • If someone points out a mistake, then learn from it and move on.
 Feeling guilty about mistakes only immobilizes you in the past and doesn’t help you learn and grow.